#DiveHairDontCare

 1 min read

 Hats off to all those swimmers and divers who can manage long hair.
 I’m not one of them.
 One, I don’t have the patience.
 Two, I’m in the pool way too much, weakening my hair.
-And three, I don’t know how the hell you take off your dry suit anyway without ripping out half your hair — especially when it’s as fine as mine is!
+And three, I don’t know how the heck you take off your dry suit anyway without ripping out half your hair, especially when it’s as fine as mine is!

 For these very reasons, I came to the scuba-oriented decision that it was time for the hair to go bye bye.